lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 totalClBalance = clValidatorsBalance + clPendingBalance
 ```

-> Note: For the `clValidatorsBalanceGwei` and `clPendingBalanceGwei` calculations, the oracle uses KAPI.
-When querying KAPI, the oracle verifies that the returned data corresponds to a slot greater than `refSlot`, ensuring that the response includes the most up-to-date state.
+> Note: For the `clValidatorsBalanceGwei` and `clPendingBalanceGwei` calculations, the oracle uses [Keys API](https://github.com/lidofinance/lido-keys-api).
+When querying Keys API, the oracle verifies that the returned data corresponds to a slot greater than `refSlot`, ensuring that the response includes the most up-to-date state.

 #### CL Validators Balance Calculation Algorithm